 Getting a puppy can be one of the best things you have done in your life.
-It can bring happiness in a family and reduce the feeling of solitude, as well as help you find a buddy for life!
+It can bring happiness to a family, reduce the feeling of solitude, and help you find a buddy for life!

 Potty Training a Chihuahua Indoors.
 How do I do it?